 Let’s look at these steps in detail.

-The 2014 State of B2B Procurement study from Acquity Group gives more insight into your customers’ behaviour.
-For example:
+The 2014 State of B2B Procurement study from Acquity Group gives more insight into your customers’ behavior.

 Check for consistency of branding and messaging, and ensure that your content answers common questions for potential customers.